techidaily/site-tiktok-video-files/source/_posts/updated-in-2024-unlock-creative-expression-adding-descriptive-texts-to-your-tiktok-videos.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2137216/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 7\.
-Transparent PFP for TikTok

-A transparent profile picture can cause your followers to take a second look.
-It lets your followers watch a video through the picture.
-Thus, it provides a unique viewing experience.
-All you have to do is remove the background from the photo and head over to TikTok to upload it.

 ## Part 4: How to Customize PFP on TikTok?

 To get a good PFP for TikTok, you need to customize it.
 You can use a good editing tool for this process.
 One such effective tool is Filmora.
 Here are the steps you have to follow to customize your PFP for TikTok and make it stand out.